 Host institutions should be involved in university-level teaching or training, the expansion of partnerships between universities and specialized institutions, and the promotion of international and cross-institutional cooperation.
-Eligible institution types include universities, non-profit organizations, government agencies, cultural and medical institutions, as well as research organizations and think tanks.
+Institutions that may be eligible to request a Fulbright Specialist include, but are not limited to:

 Possible Fulbright Specialist Activities